memberspotde/coding-challenge-swe/README.md

 1. **Design and UI**

-   - **Character Cards**: The frontend features character cards with AI-generated images and color accents.
-This not only makes the interface more engaging but also showcases the integration of additional data and visual elements.
+- **Character Cards**: The frontend includes character cards with AI-generated images and color accents.
+This design choice was made to spice it up and have a litte fun along the challenge and to make the interface more engaging and to showcase the integration of additional data and visual elements.

 - **Aggregated Data**: For simplicity, the frontend directly accesses the homeworld name from the character data without making an additional request to the `/planet` endpoint.

 2. **Pagination and Filtering**

-   - **Lazy Loading**: Implemented lazy loading to enhance performance by loading character cards only when they enter the viewport.
-This approach ensures a smoother user experience and reduces initial load time.
+- **Lazy Loading**: Angular’s `@defer` syntax was used to implement lazy loading, which improves performance by loading character cards only as they become visible in the viewport.
+A minimum loading time was added to emphasize this effect but can be adjusted or removed.

-   - **Filtering**: The frontend performs case-insensitive filtering on the data, allowing users to search and filter characters based on their names effectively.
+- **Filtering**: A case-insensitive filter was implemented to allow users to search and filter characters by name (inherent to swapi )

 3. **Performance Considerations**

    - **@defer Syntax**: Used Angular's `@defer` syntax to load character cards as they become visible.
 To emphasize this effect, a minimum loading time was added for the loader component.
 This can be adjusted or removed for faster loading.

    - **Learning and Feedback**: As a developer new to Angular and SaaS applications, the focus has been on functionality and user experience.
 Feedback on performance optimization and best practices is welcomed.

+## Development Environment

+Platform: This project was developed and tested on macOS.
+While it should work on other platforms, including Windows, there might be platform-specific issues that were not addressed.

+IDE Requirements: Basic development tools such as Node.js and npm must be installed.
+No specific IDE is required, but using an IDE with TypeScript support is recommended for a better development experience.

 ## Setup Instructions